NJ Sen. Bob Menendez and wife plead not guilty to bribery charges in Manhattan court

 But the majority leader, Chuck Schumer of Brooklyn, has not publicly told Menendez to go.
 Menendez has vowed not to resign.

-“I firmly believe that when all the facts are presented, not only will I be exonerated, but I still will be New Jersey’s senior senator,” he told reporters Monday.
+“I firmly believe that when all the facts are presented, not only will I be exonerated, but I still will be New Jersey’s senior senator,” Menendez said at a Monday news conference.

+“To those who have rushed to judgment, you have done so based on a limited set of facts framed by the prosecution to be as salacious as possible,” he added.
+“Remember, prosecutors get it wrong sometimes.
+Sadly, I know that.”

+In 2015, Menendez was indicted in an unrelated federal bribery case.
+The case culminated in a hung jury, and prosecutors dropped the charges.

-The embattled New Jersey senator arrived at court shortly after 9 a.m. on Wednesday.
+The embattled senator arrived at court shortly after 9 a.m. on Wednesday.
 He had no comment as he entered.